-We strongly prefer hiring a professional service to handle your registered agent role, as opposed to serving as your own or having a friend or family member take it on.
-Another common option is to hire an attorney or accountant to be your company’s registered agent.
+We strongly prefer hiring a professional service to handle your registered agent role, as opposed to serving as your own.

 With a professional registered agent, you’ll never have to worry about missing an important document delivery, and you won’t have to concern yourself with being available at the same address during all standard business hours.

 If you want to use a professional service, we recommend checking out our guide to the top online registered agent services.
 In general, our favorite options are ZenBusiness, Northwest Registered Agent, and Incfile.
 All three of these companies provide registered agent service for $119-199 per year.